-- not be working (some limited work is permitted see the section on 'What work is permitted with ESA?' in this information) - · be aged 16 or over - be under State Pension age.
-You can find out your State Pension age online by visiting www.gov.uk/ state-pension-age - · live in Great Britain - not be entitled to Income Support, Jobseeker's Allowance or Statutory Sick Pay - have a limited capability for work.
-This is tested under the Work Capability Assessment

-For new-style ESA (only) you cannot be in receipt of Carer's Allowance, Retirement Pension or Maternity Allowance.
+- not be working (apart from limited, permitted work see 'What work is permitted with ESA?' on page 17) - be aged 16 or over - be under State Pension age.
+You can find out your State Pension age at gov.uk/state-pension-age - live in Great Britain - not be entitled to Income Support, Jobseeker's Allowance or Statutory Sick Pay - have a limited capability for work.
+This is tested under the Work Capability Assessment (see opposite page) - not receive Carer's Allowance, Carer Support Payment, Retirement Pension or Maternity Allowance.